YounesN/GOMC_Manual_Web/output_file.rst

   – Electrostatic correction

-  – Total electrostatic energy (sum of real, reciprocal, self, and correction) – Total Energy (sum of the all energies)
+  – Total electrostatic energy (sum of real, reciprocal, self, and correction)

+  – Total Energy (sum of the all energies)

 - Pressure, Pressure Tensor (:math:`P_{xx},P_{yy},P_{zz}`)

 - Volume

 - Total molecule number

 - Total Density

 - Surface Tension

 - Mole fraction of each species

+- Mole density of each species

 Detailed move, energy, and statistical or thermodynamic information for each simulation box will be printed in three different sections.
 Each section's title will start with ``MTITLE``, ``ETITLE``, and ``STITLE`` for move, energy, and statistical information, respectively.
 The instantaneous values for each section will start with ``MOVE_#``, ``ENER_#``, and ``STAT_#`` for move, energy, and statistical values, respectively.
 Where, # is the simulation box number.
 In addition, if pressure calculation is activated and enabled to print, pressure tensor will be printed in the console output file.
 This section starts with ``PRES_#`` and print the diagonal value of pressure tensor :math:`P_{xx}`, :math:`P_{yy}`,and :math:`P_{zz}`, respectively.
 The second element after the title of each section is the step number.